kismetwireless/kismet/docs/dev/webui_rest.md

 }
 ```

-##### /phy/phy80211/by-bssid/[MAC]/pcap/[MAC]-handshake.pcap
+##### /phy/phy80211/by-key/[key]/pcap/[key]-handshake.pcap

 *LOGIN REQUIRED*

-Retrieve a pcap file of WPA EAPOL key packets seen by the 802.11 access point with the BSSID `[MAC]`.
+Retrieve a pcap file of WPA EAPOL key packets seen by the 802.11 access point specified by `[key]`.
 If there are no WPA handshake packets, an empty pcap file will be returned.

 This pcap file is not streamed, it is a single pcap of the handshake packets only.